 The June 16, 1915, Boston Globe article reporting the sale noted that the Loverings would occupy the house “after extensive improvements.”
 These included the construction of a two-story rear addition between 9 Gloucester and 322 Marlborough.
-The remodeling was designed by architects Bigelow and Wadsworth.
+On November 15, 1915, Ethel White, owner of 322 Marlborough, sold Charles Lovering the western half of the party wall of her house so that he could use it as the eastern wall of an addition.
+The addition was designed by architects Bigelow and Wadsworth.

 From mid-1917 to mid-1919, Charles Lovering was serving in the US Army, including serving in France from June of 1918 to February of 1919.
-During this period, the Loverings leased 9 Gloucester to others, and they lived at 42 Fairfield during the 1917-1918 winter season and at 451 Marlborough during the 1918-1919 season.
+During this period, the Loverings leased 9 Gloucester to others.
+They lived at 42 Fairfield during the 1917-1918 winter season and at 451 Marlborough during the 1918-1919 season.

 During the 1918-1919 winter season, 9 Gloucester was the home of leather and wool merchant Louis Rosenthal and his wife, Mabel (Rothschild) Rosenthal.
 They previously had lived at 7 Marlborough, and by the 1919-1920 season had moved to 261 Clarendon.

-The Loverings resumed living at 9 Glocuester in 1920.
+The Loverings resumed living at 9 Gloucester in 1920.
 They continued to live there during the 1924-1925 winter season but moved thereafter to an apartment at 8 Gloucester; they divorced soon thereafter and he moved to New York City.